sarahciston/codingcare/posts/guide.md

 We don’t dismiss hierarchy out of hand, but acknowledge and work to address it by meeting each other where we are and valuing what each can contribute to another’s knowledge, and to better and more diverse computational systems.

-### "always-already" / "end-user" programming
+### Take comfort in this Programmer's Paradox

+#### You may never feel like a "real programmer."
+You already are a programmer.

->>Bonnie Nardi says, "Computer-centric terms such as ‘novice’ obscure the possibilities for creating appropriate end user systems and are prejudicial in assigning prominence to the computer." @nardiSmallMatterProgramming1993
+>"Computer-centric terms such as ‘novice’ obscure the possibilities for creating appropriate end user systems and are prejudicial in assigning prominence to the computer."
+>>— Bonnie Nardi @nardiSmallMatterProgramming1993

+Reunite the concepts of programmer and user that have been artificially divorced [see "always–already programming" Melanie Hoff [@AlwaysalreadyprogrammingMd] and "end-user programming" Bonnie Nardi [@nardiSmallMatterProgramming1993]

+Bonnie Nardi's concept of "end-user programming" dismantles the hierarchy of software maker/user and emphasizes the work a user does as another kind of programming.
+Every day we customize settings and change parameters, we put formulas in spreadsheets and create automatic workflows in photo editors.
+She argues these "end-users" are not naive but make intensive use of computers.
+She includes such tasks on a continuum with programming that addresses the machine at various levels, whether "close to the metal" like assembly languages or abstracted high-level languages like object-oriented programming.
+We see this continuum continuing to blur now with "prompt programming," which involves writing plain-text commands for generative AI systems.

 Ask ourselves: What do you want to make?
 What resources do you need to get there? /*More importantly, *why* do you want to put it in the world?*/ [xxxmovebelow?]